Accountant and adviser for businesses without accounts departments

 He has both a personal and business interest in information technology.
 So, not surprisingly, his clients include many IT consultants.

-Neil also acts as finance director for the PCG (Professional Contractors Group), which represents 20,000 UK freelancers.
-He structured their finances and provides business advice.
+For many years Neil also acted as finance director for the IPSE (Association of Independent Professionals and the Self Employed), which represents 20,000 UK freelancers.
+He structured their finances and provided business advice.

 City and West End trained

 Neil qualified as a Chartered Accountant while training with a firm of accountants in the City.
-He joined Berg Kaprow Lewis after working at two other firms in the City and West End and in 2013 celebrated his 25th anniversary with the firm.
+He joined BKL after working at two other firms in the City and West End and in 2013 celebrated his 25th anniversary with the firm.

 Freeman of the City of London and Formula One fan